-At the Dec.
-15, 2016 City Council meeting, staff was directed to conduct a public input process to present options to the roadway like narrowing travel lanes, widening the street in some areas in order to add an additional vehicle lane, removing the buffer between the traffic lane and bike lane and creating concrete barriers to separate the bike and vehicle lanes.
+In December 2016 staff was directed by the City Council to conduct a public input process to present options to the street like narrowing travel lanes, widening the street in some areas in order to add an additional vehicle lane, removing the buffer between the traffic lane and bike lane and creating concrete barriers to separate the bike and vehicle lanes.
 Public meetings were held March 25, 2017 and March 28, 2017, and online public comment was available March 25 to April 5, 2017.
-About 150 people attended the March 25 meeting and 275 the March 28 meeting.
-To view data about bike counts, travel times and traffic counts, click here.
+To view data about bike counts, travel times and traffic counts, click here.pdf.

 Dec.
 15, 2016 City Council Issue Review Session Documents:

-Nov.
-2016 - Since making changes to McClintock Drive in summer 2015 that included adding bike lanes and removing vehicle lanes, the City of Tempe has been collecting data along with feedback from the public.
+November 2016 - Since making changes to McClintock Drive in summer 2015 that included adding bike lanes and removing vehicle lanes, the City of Tempe has been collecting data along with feedback from the public.
 More than 70 people spoke during the Nov.
 3, 2016 City Council Work Study Session telling councilmembers how they feel about the changes, and city staff provided an update on the project including data on use of the bike lanes, traffic volumes and safety.
 Councilmembers heard a wide variety of opinions from community members, including those who said the bike lanes have made commuting by bicycle safer and more convenient, as well as some nearby residents who said the changes have increased traffic congestion and commute times.
-Councilmembers discussed options to the roadway like narrowing travel lanes, widening the street in some areas in order to add an additional vehicle lane, removing the buffer between the traffic lane and bike lane and creating concrete barriers to separate the bike and vehicle lanes.
-Public meeting will occur in late March 2017 to gather additional feedback from residents.

 Nov.
 3, 2016 City Council Issue Review Session Documents:

-March 17, 2016 City Council Issue Review Session Documents.
+March 2016 City Council Issue Review Session Documents.pdf.
 At the March 17, 2016 work study session, the Tempe City Council received an update on recent changes made to McClintock Drive that included removing vehicle lanes in order to add separated bike lanes.
 The report included data on use of the bike lanes, traffic volumes and signal timing, as well as public feedback.
 In response to the March 17 project update and extensive feedback from residents, the City Council directed staff to continue collecting data and report back in approximately in November with a detailed analysis of the impact.
-April 8, 2016 follow up memo to Council.

 December 2015: As part of Tempe’s commitment to providing travel options for all modes of transportation, the city built on its recent reconfiguration of McClintock Drive by adding “candlesticks” between bike lanes and vehicle travel lanes.
 The city installed candlesticks, vertical barriers, along McClintock Drive between Southern Avenue and Baseline Road to create more of a separation between bikes and vehicles.Tempe added the candlesticks as a pilot program to address concerns that drivers are using the bicycle lanes for vehicle travel.
 The city is observing driver and bicyclist behavior to determine their effectiveness.